Skip to main content

 Care for children aged up to 3 years

-The qualification requirements for the director of a crèche and the head of a kids’ club are set out in the legislation.
+The qualification requirements for the head of a crèche or a kids’ club are set out in the legislation.

-The position of the director in a crèche can be taken by a person who has:
+The position of the head of a crèche can be taken by a person who has:

 • a higher education qualification and at least 3 years of experience in working with children or